isaacrankin/launch/README.md

 2. Update `src/config/Gruntconfig.json` to include the new library, add it to `vendorFiles`
 3. Re-compile with `grunt`

-If there is no [bower component](http://sindresorhus.com/bower-components/), add the files manually to `src/vendor` and update the `.gitignore` file so they are tracked.
+If there is no [bower component](http://sindresorhus.com/bower-components/), copy the files manually to `src/vendor` and update the `.gitignore` file so they are tracked.
 Then follow steps 2 and 3.

-If you don't want the library to be compiled just add the files directly to `build/scripts/vendor/` and/or `builds/styles/vendor/`.
+If you don't want the library to be compiled just copy the files directly to `build/scripts/vendor/` and/or `builds/styles/vendor/`.

 *****